kwickramasekara/blog/src/posts/national-park-quest.md

 Whether you're a fellow traveler, a nature lover, or someone who simply appreciates the beauty of our natural world, I hope my journey inspires you.
 Let's explore, protect, and celebrate these incredible national treasures together.

+## U.S. national parks checklist

+The table below lists all 63 U.S. national parks, along with their respective states.
+As I visit each park, I'll update the table to mark my progress.
+Feel free to check back often to see my progress and read about my adventures in each park.

 | National Park                    | State                        | Visited |
 | -------------------------------- | ---------------------------- | ------- |
 | Acadia                           | Maine                        |         |